 We are allowing customers to make a one-time change to travel plans without a fee if your plans include these cities:

 - Shanghai and Beijing, China – through April 30.
 Details here.

 - Seoul, South Korea – through April 30.
 Details here.

-- All locations in Italy, including Bologna, Milan, Rome, Turin and Venice – through April 30.
+- Bologna, Milan, Turin and Venice, Italy – through March 15.
 Details here.

 We made these changes after receiving updated CDC guidance regarding travel to these locations.
 Read CDC’s travel health notices here.

 If your travel plans have been affected, go to the My Trips section of delta.com to review and understand your options.
 These may include rebooking on alternate Delta flights, rebooking on flights after April 30, rebooking on alternate or partner airlines, refunds or contacting us to discuss additional options.
 Read much more information on rescheduling options here.